-Mouth and Pharynx (Wear gloves when examining the mouth and tongue)
+Mouth and Pharynx (8.6) Always wear gloves when examining the mouth and tongue

 - 1. Inspect the lips for color, moisture, masses, ulcers, scaling.
-State, "I am inspecting your lips." - 2.
-Inspect the mouth and throat.
-State, "I am inspecting your mouth and throat." - 3.
-You must use a light source (penlight, otoscope) and examine the patient's entire mouth and throat, including having the patient lift their tongue and pulling the cheeks aside using your finger or a tongue blade. - 4.
-Inspect the oral mucosa, hard palate, floor of mouth, and gums for color, ulcers, and nodules. - a.
-Inspect the teeth for color, deformity, or absence of teeth. - b.
-Inspect the anterior and posterior pillars, tonsils, and pharynx.
+State, "I am inspecting your lips." - Inspect the mouth and throat.
+State, "I am inspecting your mouth and throat."
+You must use a light source (penlight, otoscope) and examine the patient's entire mouth and throat, including having the patient lift their tongue and pulling the cheeks aside using your finger or a tongue blade. - Inspect the oral mucosa, hard palate, floor of mouth, and gums for color, ulcers, and nodules. - Inspect the teeth for color, deformity, or absence of teeth. - Inspect the anterior and posterior pillars, tonsils, and pharynx.
 Note color, symmetry, and lesions.
-May need to have the patient say "ah" or use a tongue depressor to hold tongue down. - 5.
+May need to have the patient say "ah" or use a tongue depressor to hold tongue down. - 3. \\Observe the movement of the soft palate and uvula by having the patient say "ah" and watching the back of the mouth.
+You will need a light source to visualize and may need to use a tongue blade to hold the tongue down.
+Do not assess gag reflex.
+(CN IX, X) - 4.
 Inspect the extended tongue, examining both sides for symmetry, color, and texture.
-Examine the dorsum, sides, and undersurface of the tongue. - 6.
+Examine the dorsum, sides, and undersurface of the tongue. - 5.
 Identify the parotid duct (Stenson's duct) and the submandibular gland duct (Wharton's ducts).
-State "I am examining your salivary gland openings." - 7.
-Gently palpate the tongue for induration or masses. - 8.
-Palpate the floor of the mouth. - 9.
-Observe the movement of the soft palate and uvula by having the patient say "ah" and watching the back of the mouth.
-You may need to use a tongue blade and/or light source to visualize.
-(CN IX, X)
+State "I am examining your salivary gland openings." - 6.
+Gently palpate the tongue for induration or masses. - 7.
+Palpate the floor of the mouth.